You Are Here: Home › Rules of Table Tennis › Expedite Rule

 Well, yes, the rules of table tennis do cover this eventuality, and since the change to the 11up scoring system in 2001, there's now a time limit of 10 minutes per game.

-But before we go any further, let's take a quick look at the history of table tennis to see how we've arrived at this basic table tennis rule.
+But before we go any further, let's take a quick look at the history of table tennis to see why this rule came into existence, and then take a look at what the current rule says.

 Although the history of table tennis can be traced as far back as the late 1880s, the game we know today started in the 1920s when Englishman Ivor Montagu and other Europeans formed the International Table Tennis Federation (ITTF) in 1926.